ON THE ROAD ARIZONA

 But it wasn't until the late 1930s and into the 40s before neon's popularity caught on and began illuminating far more American streetscapes, according to researchers Dydia DeLyser and Paul Greenstein.

-Since then, neon signs have burned bright across the American landscape.
+Since then, neon signs have burned brightly across the American landscape.

 Arizona's neon-lit highways, including Route 66, lured travelers to restaurants, bars and motels.
 Tucson had its luminous Miracle Mile.
 The enduring message of the warm, welcoming light was "stop here" instead of motoring on to the next town and its roadside neon forest.